ogghst/grownode/docs/workflow.md

 - Relay: turns on/off a GPIO
 - Pump: uses the low frequency PWM API to drive a motor
-- Pump_HS: uses the LEDC API to drive a PWM device, lice dimming a LED or driving a motor
+- Pump_HS: uses the LEDC API to drive a PWM device, like dimming a LED or driving a motor

 #### Sensors: